ojaskatiyar0202/extra-trees-crypto/README.md

 node alone, repeated at every node below.
 Extra trees draws one threshold per feature uniformly between that feature's minimum and maximum at the node, giving 114 candidates, and keeps the best of those.
 It still chooses the feature by comparison;
-it simply never asks whether the cut on that feature was the best available one.
+it doesn't asks whether the cut on that feature was the best available one.

-Choosing a worse split deliberately sounds perverse and is the reason extra trees wins here.
+Choosing a worse split deliberately sounds counter-intuitive but is done with the intention to minimise variance.
 An optimised threshold is fitted to the sample it was chosen on, including the noise in that sample, and when the signal is as weak as next-day returns most of what the search is minimising against is noise.
 A randomly drawn threshold cannot overfit in that way.
 Each individual tree is worse, which is to say